gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Madison Flannery
-    </h3> Madison Flannery was a Bioinformatics Platforms Developer at VLSCI.
+    </h3> Madison Flannery was a Bioinformatics Platforms Developer at Melbourne Bioinformatics.
 She worked on and maintained GenomeSpace, as well as the addition of new tools to the microbial GVL.
   </div>
 </div>